adina-hc/gist-matching-a-URL/README.md

 ## Grouping Constructs

-To group an expression, the asterisc `*` is used on more than one element at a time.
+To group an expression, the asterisk `*` is used on more than one element at a time.
 The sets of characters to be grouped have to be enclosed in parentheses.

-For example in our expression we have four groups as shown in the image depicted in the Explanation section for the overall expression.
+For example, in our expression we have four groups as shown in the image depicted in the Explanation section for the overall expression.

 In our expression, the `*` is used to match the previous token between zero and unlimited times, as many times as possible, giving back as needed instances.